The Melting of Maggie Bean: Plot

-Maggie Bean is the average seventh grader, having a tough year.
-Her father lost his job, and her mother is stressed about money.
-So Maggie focuses on keeping up her straight A average and over-consuming chocolate.
-But it all changes when Maggie gets a chance to try out for the synchronized swim team.
+Maggie Bean is an average seventh grader who is having a tough year.
+Her father has lost his job and her mother is stressed about money, so Maggie focuses on maintaining her average grades and overeating chocolate.
+This all changes when Maggie gets a chance to try out for the synchronized swim team.
 Becoming a Water Wing has always been Maggie's dream.
-She and her friend Aimee work to complete their goal and Maggie might finally stop being a social outcast.
-Who would not want a cute silver bathing suit, an awesome circle of friends, and the boyfriend of her dreams?
-But it is all up to Maggie, and who she thinks she is.

-She also is forced to join the "Pound Patrollers", a club of other heavy people, where she meets Arnie, another chunky boy her age who turns out to be Peter (her dream boy's) cousin.
+She and her friend Aimee work towards their goal so that Maggie will no longer be a social outcast.
+She is also forced to join the "Pound Patrollers", a club of other heavy people, where she meets Arnie, another chunky boy of her age who turns out to be Peter's cousin.
 She forms a friendship with him.
-At school, she also gets a little closer to Peter, though not boyfriend-girlfriend close.
-Her sister, Summer, Aimee, and of course Maggie herself, work to help find her dad a job.
+At school, she also gets closer to Peter, although not as a boyfriend and girlfriend.
+Maggie, Summer (her sister), and Aimee work together to help Maggie's dad find a job.
 She also begins to lose weight and takes nearly 20 pounds off her original 186.
 She eats less, gets rid of her chocolate, and practices for the Water Wings tryouts, which she eventually nails.
-However, cocaptains Julia and Anabel keep her off the team, causing Maggie to become depressed.
-Later, her gym teacher realizes this and offers Maggie a chance to join the Water Wings OR the regular swim team.
-She chooses the latter.
+Cocaptains Julia and Anabel, however, keep her off the team, causing Maggie to become depressed.
+Later, her gym teacher realizes this and offers Maggie a chance to join the Water Wings or the regular swim team, and she chooses the latter.
 Her dad also makes progress towards getting a job through Maggie's help.